 Joel Allen is the Executive Officer of the PhD Program in History.
-He is also an Associate Professor of History at Queens College and holds an appointment in the MA/PhD Program in Classics at the Graduate Center.
+He is also a Professor of History at Queens College and holds an appointment in the MA/PhD Program in Classics at the Graduate Center.
 His research interests are in Roman imperial culture.

 The Roman Republic and the Hellenistic Mediterranean: From Alexander to Caesar

 “Gaius Asinius Pollio and the Politics of Cosmopolitanism,” in Kit Morrell, Josiah Osgood, and Kathryn Welch (eds.), The Alternative Age of Augustus

 “Herodes Atticus, Memnon of Ethiopia, and the Athenian ephebeia

 ,” in Wouter Vanacker and Arjan Zuiderhoek (eds.), Imperial Identities in the Roman World